Airy (lunar crater)

 Airy is a lunar impact crater located in the southern highlands.
 It is named in honour of British astronomer George Biddell Airy.
 It forms the southernmost member of a chain of craters consisting of Vogel, Argelander, and Airy.
 A little further to the south lies Donati.
 Airy has a worn, and somewhat polygonal rim that it broken at the northern and southern ends.
-It has an irregular floor and a central peak.
+It has a fractured floor and a central peak.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Airy.